soundio/sequence-json/README.md

 <code>rate</code> FLOAT [0-n], the rate at which to play back the sequence relative to the rate of the
 current sequence.

 Events in the child sequence should be played back on the current sequence.
-To address the events to a new target, include an <code>address</code> parameter.

     [time, "sequence", sequence, rate, address]

 <code>address</code> NUMBER or STRING, the id or path of an object to play the sequence to.<br/>

+Sequence events MAY have an optional final string, <code>address</code>, that can be used by apps to address objects for playback.

+    // Trigger object id 3
+    [0.5, "sequence", "groove", 1, 3]

+It is proposed that a near-CSS-like syntax be used to select objects in an app:

+    // Trigger object id 3
+    [0.5, "sequence", "groove", "objects[id=3]"]

+    // Trigger all plugins of type "sampler"
+    [0.5, "sequence", "groove", 1, "objects[type='sampler']"]

 ## interpretation (object)